zhiwenh/delib/README.md

 const delib = require('delib');

-/** Initialize default connections to a geth node */ delib.eth.init(); // By default sets up a RPC connection to port 8545 and IPC connection to '<path to project>/devchain/geth.ipc' if RPC can't connect
+/** Initialize default connections to a geth node */ delib.eth.init(); // By default sets up a RPC connection to port 8545

-/** Choose your RPC provider */
-delib.eth.initRPC('localhost', 8000);

 /** Choose your IPC provider */
-delib.eth.initIPC('<path>/<to>/geth.ipc'); // To use the IPC provider you will need to switch providers
+delib.eth.initIPC('<path>/<to>/geth.ipc'); // To use the IPC provider to perform transaction you will need to changeProviders

 /** Switch providers */
 delib.eth.changeProvider('ipc'); // or 'rpc'